I’m talking bad funk. The Super Funk. Would-rather-just-go-right-back-to-bed-the-moment-I-wake-up-so-that-I-don’t-have-to-look-at-my-To-Do-List funk.

 Stage 4: Make Space To Enjoy

-Alright, organizing time done, because that was super stressful.
+Alright, organizing time is done, because that was super stressful.

 46. Read a favorite book.